Operations Property Procedures

 11. Negotiation

 PTC negotiates purchase price and terms and, in cooperation with the assigned City Attorney, drafts purchase agreement and right of entry form.
 The PTC must provide the owner with a copy of the appraisal at the time the first offer is made.
 The City must reimburse the owner up to $1,500 (single-family and duplex residential properties)/ or $5,000 (all other types of properties) for their appraisal.
-Reimbursement to owner for owner’s appraisal costs must be made within thirty (30) days of receipt of a copy of owner;’s appraisal and other necessary reimbursement information.
+Reimbursement to owner for owner’s appraisal costs must be made within thirty (30) days of receipt of a copy of owner’s appraisal and other necessary reimbursement information.
 The PTC obtains the owner’s signature on the purchase agreement.

 If state or federal funds are expected to be used in the project, the owner is entitled to uniform relocation benefits.
 If owner is required to relocate, a relocation coordinator should be consulted to determine whether purchase offer is sufficient for owner to purchase a comparable property in their existing community.
 If not, offer must be adjusted to be sufficient.